11 Signs That Show You Are Carrying Too Many Burdens

 7. You feel stuck or like you can’t move forward

 Progress slows down when you are overburdened.
 You feel stuck, even when you want to change, perhaps because you don’t know where to begin or because your burdens weigh you down.
-“I should be moving, but I’m not” is a symptom that you are carrying too much burden to move with ease.
+“I should be moving, but I’m not” is a sign that you are carrying too much of a burden to move with ease.

 What one burden could I let go of or lighten this week?
 What tiny step forward can I take now?

-8. Physical symptoms show up—headaches, aches, digestive issues
+8. Physical symptoms show up, such as headaches, aches, and digestive issues

 Your mind and body are intertwined.
 Not only can carrying too much weight make you feel weighed down, but it also affects your overall physique.
-Physical health problems, increased cortisol, and weakened immunity are all associated with long-term stress.
+Physical health problems, elevated cortisol levels, and weakened immunity are all associated with long-term stress.
 If your physical problems continue to be severe and unbearable, think about whether you’ve overworked yourself mentally and emotionally.

 9. You find it hard to sleep or to stay present

 Overworked minds either refuse to shut down or continually bring you back to chores, anxieties, and regrets.
-Dreamless repose disappears, sleep gets worse, and you wake up fatigued once more.
+Dreamless repose disappears; sleep worsens, and you wake up fatigued once more.
 Additionally, you may find yourself in a “what needs to get done” mentality for half the day.
 A basic indication of having too much on your plate is fragmented focus.

 What’s the last thought you remember before sleep?
 What’s the first thought when you wake?
 Could that burden be influencing both?